InstituteforDiseaseModeling/covasim/FAQ.rst

 I'm getting different results to someone else, or to what I got previously, with the same parameters.
 Why?
 ---------------------------------------------------------------------------------------------------------------

-One of the trickest aspects of working with agent-based models is getting the random number stream right.
+One of the trickiest aspects of working with agent-based models is getting the random number stream right.
 Covasim uses both ``numpy`` and ``numba`` random number streams.
 These are usually initialized automatically when a simulation is created/run (via ``cv.set_seed(seed)``, which you can call directly as well), but anything that disrupts the random number stream will result in differences between two simulation runs.
 This is also why seemingly trivial changes (e.g., adding an intervention that doesn't actually do anything) can cause simulation trajectories to diverge.

 In addition, random number streams sometimes change with different library versions.
 For example, due to a bugfix, random number streams changed between ``numba`` 0.48 and 0.49.
 Therefore, simulation run with ``numba`` 0.48 or earlier won't (exactly) match simulations run with  ``numba`` 0.49 or later.